Help Guide

 The exception: pay within one month

 Pay the full amount within one calendar month and provide proof to the court to have the CCJ removed entirely from the Register and credit files.
-This is the only guaranteed early removal route aside from a successful set-aside or cancellation.
+This is the only guaranteed early removal route aside from successfully proving that the CCJ was issued in error, or challenging it in court.
+There are other circumstances where a judgment may be removed from the Register within six years.
+How to remove a CCJ before six years.

 Credit impact: what a CCJ does to your score